RedisTimeSeries/RedisTimeSeries/docs/commands/ts.add.md

 <details open><summary><code>LABELS {label value}...</code></summary>

 is set of label-value pairs that represent metadata labels of the time series and serves as a secondary index.
-A value may contain neither parentheses nor comma.
+A value may contain neither parentheses nor commas.

 Use it only if you are creating a new time series.
 It is ignored if you are adding samples to an existing time series.
 See `LABELS` in `TS.CREATE`.
 </details>